ceph/ceph/doc/rados/operations/crush-map.rst

 .. note:: The higher numbered ``rack`` bucket type aggregates the lower numbered ``host`` bucket type.

 Since leaf nodes reflect storage devices declared under the ``#devices`` list at the beginning of the CRUSH map, you do not need to declare them as bucket instances.
 The second lowest bucket type in your hierarchy usually aggregates the devices (i.e., it's usually the computer containing the storage media, and uses whatever term you prefer to describe it, such as  "node", "computer", "server," "host", "machine", etc.).
+In high density environments, it is increasingly common to see multiple hosts/nodes per chassis.
+You should account for chassis failure too--e.g., the need to pull a chassis if a node fails may result in bringing down numerous hosts/nodes and their OSDs.

 When declaring a bucket instance, you must specify its type, give it a unique name (string), assign it a unique ID expressed as a negative integer (optional),